electric-sql/electric/docs/usage/data-modelling/migrations.md

 There are currently a number of limitations on the data models and migrations that ElectricSQL supports.

+### Default schema

+Only tables in the default schema named [`public`](https://www.postgresql.org/docs/14/ddl-schemas.html#DDL-SCHEMAS-PUBLIC) can be electrified at the moment.

 ### Forward migrations

 We only currently support forward migrations.
 Rollbacks must be implemented as forward migrations.